 Students will engage with various playgrounds throughout the Computer Science Fundamentals course, as they learn about the features and concepts of the VR Robot and its coding.

 Further learning from the Computer Science Fundamentals course can be extended using VR Activities.
 VR Activities are designed to be simple, student-facing activities, offering scaffolded levels of exploration.
 Activities are written so that students are able to understand the goals of the activity and engage with the materials on their own.
 Each VR Activity is available as a Google Doc, so it can be downloaded by teachers and adapted to meet the specific needs of a class or even an individual student.
-For more information about the VR Activities, view the Activities article in the Knowledge Base.
+For more information about the VR Activities, view the Activities article in the VEX Library.